Yorkshire Party election results: 2015 United Kingdom local elections

 A by-election was held for the Dearne North ward of Barnsley Metropolitan Borough Council on 27 August 2015 following the death of Labour Cllr Dave Sim.
 Tony Devoy, contested the Dearne North seat on Barnsley Council.
 He received 9.8% of the votes, 25 votes behind UKIP and over twice as many votes as the Conservatives.
 Labour held on to its safe seat.

 2016 United Kingdom local elections

 On 5 May 2016, the party fielded 17 candidates across six local authorities: two in Barnsley, four in Calderdale, two in Rotherham, one in Sheffield and five in Wakefield.

 2017 United Kingdom local elections

 The Yorkshire Party fielded seven ward candidates at the 2017 local elections: five for Doncaster Metropolitan Borough Council and two for North Yorkshire County Council.
 Also contesting the Doncaster mayoral election.

 2018 United Kingdom local elections

 The Yorkshire Party fielded twenty four candidates at the 2018 local elections across nine local authorities, succeeding in winning six council seats.

 2019 United Kingdom local elections

 The Yorkshire Party fielded thirty eight candidates at the 2019 local elections across nine local authorities, succeeding in winning six council seats.

 2021 United Kingdom local elections

 The Yorkshire Party fielded forty four candidates at the 2021 local elections across twelve local authorities.

+2022 United Kingdom local elections

+The Yorkshire Party fielded thirty four candidates at the 2022 local elections across seven local authorities.

+2023 United Kingdom local elections

+The Yorkshire Party fielded thirty eight candidates at the 2023 local elections across seven local authorities.